Ekanshiitk/Login-integrated-omniplex/README.md

 # Omniplex
+This project enhances and deploys the Omniplex application by updating the login page UI to match Claude.ai’s interface design, integrating third-party APIs, and deployment.
+The primary focus is on UI simplicity, responsiveness, and user-friendly aesthetics.
 This document explains how to set up and run the project locally, the approach taken for implementation, the AI tools used, and the challenges faced along with solutions.

 ---